activedecay/kbuilders/README.md

 KBuilders for Kotlin
 ========

 KBuilders turns your Java builders into beautiful [Type-Safe Builders](http://kotlinlang.org/docs/reference/type-safe-builders.html).
-It is compatible with [Protocol Buffers](https://developers.google.com/protocol-buffers/), [Wire](https://github.com/square/wire), and most generic [Builders](http://en.wikipedia.org/wiki/Builder_pattern).
+It is compatible with Protocol Buffers, Wire, and most generic Builder pattern implementations.

 For more information please see [the website][1].